amida-tech/orange-api/docs/src/doctors.md

     + phone (string, optional) - contact phone number for the doctor
     + address (string, optional) - postal address, in the format specified above in `POST`
+    + notes (string, optional) - freeform text notes about the doctor by the patient

 + Request
     + Headers